erdkse/cvspot.ai-community/README.md

 # CVSpot.ai

 Welcome to **CVSpot.ai** – the ultimate AI-powered resume and job application assistant.
-With CVSpot.ai, you can create professional resumes, customize templates, analyze job descriptions against your resume, gain actionable insights, and generate cover letters tailored to job listings.
+With CVSpot.ai, you can create professional resumes, customize templates, analyze job descriptions against your resume, gain actionable insights, and generate cover letters tailored to job listings. **No sign-ups or sign-ins required – use it instantly!**

 ## 🚀 Features

 ### ✨ Create Professional Resumes

 - Easily build resumes with our intuitive form-based editor.
-- No sign-in required to create and download your resume.
+- **No sign-in required** to create and download your resume.
 - Customize and switch between different resume templates.

 ### 🔍 Analyze Jobs & Get Insights